andriusstank/downhill/doc/docs/intro/part3.md

 ```

 Indexing function `(! i)` produces lightweight gradient builder, as desired.
-Only for the intermediate node to convert it into a big fat vector, undoing all
+Only for the intermediate node (labeled in bold font) to convert it into a big fat vector, undoing all
 optimization!

-We need a data type with ability to relay gradients without summing them.
+We need a data type with ability to relay gradients without summing them. `BackGrad`:
-That's what `BackGrad` is for:

 ~~~ {.haskell}
 newtype BackGrad a v